 Make sure custom fonts are legible at a distance.
 Custom typefaces are supported on Apple TV, but can be tough to read at a distance, especially if they’re too thin.
 Unless your app has a compelling need for a custom font, such as for branding purposes or to create an immersive gaming experience, stick with the system fonts.
 If you do use a custom font, make sure it’s readable from across the room.

 Implement accessibility features for custom fonts.
 System fonts automatically react to accessibility features, such as when bold text is enabled.
 Apps using custom fonts should implement the same behavior by checking whether accessibility features are enabled and registering for notifications when they change.
-See Accessibility.
+See Text Size and Weight.